-Further, the tech giant mentioned that these investments are part of Apple’s commitment in 2021 to invest $430 billion in the US economy over five years.
+Further, the tech giant mentioned that these investments are part of the commitment Apple made in 2021 to invest $430 billion in the US economy over five years.

 With the introduction of 5G technology to Apple devices in 2020, the company has helped accelerate 5G adoption across the country, bringing innovation and job growth to companies supporting 5G innovation.